Sign up to save your podcasts

 Jake and I talk about why skill development should be the focus of a high quality PE program and what the consequences are if it is not.
 We talk about how to efficiently assess skill development and how outdated practices like grading on participation and dressing out harm the reputation of our discipline.
 Jake also makes convincing connections between the strategies that he shares and the impact that they have on student engagement, how students view physical education class, and their behavior, especially in the locker room.

-Distinguished PE has officially launched three new self-paced courses!
+Distinguished PE has officially launched new self-paced courses!
 You can take them for graduate-level credit, for hours toward renewing your teaching license, or simply for your own professional growth and reflection.

-Each course aligns with a chapter from Becoming a Distinguished Physical Education Teacher and provides opportunities for authentic, job-embedded learning:
+Each course aligns with a chapter from Becoming a Distinguished Physical Education Teacher and provides opportunities for authentic, job-embedded learning.

-High Expectations for Student Behavior
+DPE 102: High Expectations for Student Behavior

-Standards-Based Content and Language Objectives
+DPE 104: Standards-Based Content and Language Objectives

-You can earn three graduate-level credits for each course (nine total if you complete all three) through Colorado State University Pueblo, which can help teachers move over on their pay scale in many districts.
-If you’re looking for renewal hours, each one offers up to 100 hours toward your teaching license.
+You can earn three graduate-level credits for each course (15 total if you complete all five) through Colorado State University Pueblo, which can help teachers move over on their pay scale in many districts.
+These credits can also be used toward a Masters Degree at CSU!

 To learn more or get registered, head over to www.distinguishedpe.com and click on Virtual Courses.